nward13/flask-example-site/README.md

 After creating an account or loggin in, you can go to the 'Create' page to make a new blog post.
 If you just want to see how a group of posts appear on the site, see 'Seed the Blog' below.

 ## Seed the Blog
-At the bottom of the page (from any page on the site), you can click the 'Seed the blog' link to automatically create three new users and thirteen new posts from those users.
+At the bottom of the page (from any page on the site), you can click the 'Seed the blog' link to automatically create three new users and 20 new posts from those users.
 The point of this is just to make it easy to see how the site acts with multiple posts from different users and publish times.
-The publish dates of these "seed" posts are also varied, with about two posts per month to make the archive page a bit more interesting.
+The publish dates of these "seed" posts are also varied to make the archive page a bit more interesting.

 ## Viewing blog posts
 Everyone's blog posts will show up on the home page with the most recent posts first and 10 posts per page.
 You can go to the Archives page to view blog posts in a more organized way.